 • the nature and extent of the limitation;

 • the relationship between the limitation and its purpose;

 • any less restrictive means reasonably available to achieve the purpose sought by the limitation.

-A public authority’s duty of compliance is contained in the Charter (s 38).
-The Charter imposes an obligation on “public authorities” (defined in s 4) to act in a way that is compatible with human rights and to give proper consideration to relevant human rights in their decision-making.
-This means that public authorities (including private bodies performing public functions on behalf of government under contract) must approach the development of policies and the execution of functions in a manner that is compatible with the human rights in the Charter.
+A public authority’s duty of compliance is contained in the Charter Act (s 38).
+The Charter Act imposes an obligation on “public authorities” (defined in s 4) to act in a way that is compatible with human rights and to give proper consideration to relevant human rights in their decision-making.
+This means that public authorities (including private bodies performing public functions on behalf of government under contract) must consider human rights when developing policies and executing their functions.
 It is unlawful for a public authority to act in a way that is incompatible with a human right, or in making a decision, to fail to give proper consideration to a relevant human right.

 The duty does not apply to acts or decisions made by a public authority of a private nature.
 Nor does it require a public authority to act in a way, or make a decision, that would impede or prevent a religious body from acting in conformity with its religious doctrines, beliefs or principles.
 The duty also does not apply if, as a result of a statutory provision or provision under a federal Act, the public authority could not reasonably have acted any differently, or made a different decision.